Sebastianmueller22/network-protocol/draft-sebastian-mueller-direct-knowledge-extenstioin.md

         G
 ~~~

 The link costs are the same as in the previous example.
 We assume one basic protection against routing loops, namely split horizon with poisoned reverse.
-This means that nodes which have a node as their next hop in their routing table, don't advertise this route to that next hop.
+This means that, for example, when node A has node C as next hop to G in its routing table, it will not advertise this route to C (because the route goes via C, C knows about it).
 Routing loops can still emerge though, as we will see in this example.

 When the link between F and G fails, a naive implementation of DVR sets the cost between F and G to an "infinity value" — a positive integer larger than the highest legal routing cost.
 According to the original RIP [RFC 1058], this value is set to 16.
-Consequently, F propagates the value of 16 to D. Due to the implementation of split horizon, D does not propagate the cost of 2 back to F. Instead, D selects E as the next best hop to G, updating its cost to G to 11.
+Consequently, F advertises the value of 16 to D. Due to the implementation of split horizon, D does not advertise the cost of 2 back to F. Instead, D selects E as the next best hop to G, updating its cost to reach G to 11.

-B and C do not propagate their cost of 3 to D because of split horizon.
-In the following update cycle, B and C receive D's updated cost of 11 to G. In the same update cycle, they each advertise their previous cost of 3 to each other and to A, because those are not their next hop, which is still D. This causes B and C to believe they can route traffic to G via one another, without realizing their paths go through D. As a result, both add the local link cost of 1 to the routing cost of 3 and propagate this "new" route to A and D in the next cycle.
+B and C do not advertise their cost of 3 to D because of split horizon.
+In the following update cycle, B and C receive D's updated cost to reach G of 11.
+In the same update cycle, they each advertise their previous cost of 3 to each other and to A, because those are not their next hop, which is still D. This causes B and C to believe they can route traffic to G via one another, without realizing their paths go through D. As a result, both add the local link cost of 1 to the routing cost of 3 and propagate this "new" route to A and D in the next cycle.

 In subsequent update cycles, the cost of 1 is repeatedly added to the cost in the routing loop.
 It takes a significant number of cycles for this cumulative cost to eventually exceed 12 — the only remaining connection to G, at which point the loop resolves and the network converges to this path.